Iron Behind the Velvet - Chapter 13

 “I brought a letter for Vincent down last night.”

-“Must you leave, Catherine?
+“Must you go, Catherine?
 There’s something else ... something I’ve wanted to discuss with you for some time now.
-May I ... ask?”
+May I?”

 She returned to her chair.
 “Of course.”

-“Before I came Below?” she prompted.
+“Before I came below?” she prompted.
 “Before our wedding?”
+3

 Father started to speak and stopped, then began again.
-A blush darkened his face as he raised his gaze to meet hers.
-“Do you ... will you and Vincent ... have you spoken of ...”
+He lifted his gaze to hers, his half-smile wavering as if reflected by rippled water.
+“Will you and Vincent ...
+Have you spoken of ...”

-Catherine folded her hands and contemplated them.
-“Father, you will understand, won’t you, when I tell you that the subject of children is ... entirely ... between Vincent and me.
+“Children?”
+Catherine folded her hands, studied them ... and then Father.
+Contrition and contemplation warred in equal measure on his face – regret for having asked, for the need to ask; the threat and prospect of joy.
+“You will understand, won’t you, when I tell you that the subject of children is entirely between Vincent and me.
 The yes or no of it ... is ours.”

 “Please forgive me.
 Forgive me for prying.
 I ... worry.”

-“I’m not afraid, Father.
+“I’m not afraid.
 Whatever we decide ... or whatever happens.”

-“Is there something ... something that we should know ... that you haven’t told Vincent?”
+“Is there something ... something that we should know that you haven’t told Vincent?”
+Stones lodged between her ribs.

-Father stared into the candle flames.
-“No, he could not.”
+For a long moment, Father stared into the candle’s flame.
+“No, he would not.”

 “If I could carry his child ...”
-Her arms crossed protectively, instinctively, over her belly and her voice caught in her throat.
+Her arms crossed over her belly, palm to elbow.
 “But it is ... between us.”

-Father stood, taking both her hands in his, and pulled her to her feet into his embrace.
-He pressed his cheek against her hair.
-“Your strength ... humbles me,” he whispered.
-“You cut what you know from what you do not know.
+Father stood and steadied, pulled her to her feet into his embrace, pressing his cheek against her hair.
+“Your strength humbles me,” he whispered.
+“You cut what you know from what you do not.
 You cast the remains behind and move only toward love.
 You’ve given all to love.
 You obey your heart.
-You refuse ... nothing.4 My dearest Catherine ... my daughter.
+You refuse nothing.
+5 My dearest Catherine ... my daughter.
 I am blessed by you.”

 __________________

-The day had worn on him.
-Pushing back his hood, turning his head left and right, he rolled his shoulders against the stones to ease the tension from his muscles.
-He took out the ivory rose and, with the velvet of it cool in his palm, allowed Catherine’s tender ministries to flood into his mind, a sensuous cradle of memory.
+His hood pushed back, turning his head left and right, he rolled his shoulders against the stones to ease the tension from his muscles.
+A poor substitute, he allowed.
+He loosened the laces of the leather bag, tipping out the ivory rose.
+The velvet of it warm in his palm, he allowed Catherine’s tender ministries to flood his mind, a sensuous cradle of memory.
+Her touch.

 “Don’t be afraid.
 I know you’re there.”
-The musician’s voice was low-pitched and gentled by his rich, sweet brogue.
+Martin’s voice was low, gentled by his rich, sweet brogue.

-He froze, stilling his breath, though his pulse hammered, loud in his ear.
-He could be away in moments, gone down the steps, the trap door shut behind him and through the gates, yet he did not move.
+He froze; his pulse hammered loud in his ear.
+He could be away in moments, down the steps, the trap door eased shut behind him, through the gates.
+I should ...

 “It’s all right.
 Are you ... hurt?”

-“I am not hurt,” he answered, his voice a whispery surprise even unto himself.
+“No,” he answered, his voice a whispery astonishment even to himself.

 “I can help you.
 Let me, please.”

-“I’ve eaten well ... but thank you.”
-He gathered his legs beneath him to rise.
+“I’ve eaten well, but thank you.”
+He gathered his legs beneath him.
 “I should go.”

 “Don’t go.
 Come out with you.
+This is a church.
+A haven.
 You’re safe here.”

 “No, I ... can’t.”

-“Ah, well," the musician sighed.
-"Tonight, I was practicing dance music for a ceilidh, a little house party in the neighborhood.
+“Ah, well,” The chair groaned with a settled weight.
+“Tonight, I was practicing dance music for a ceilidh, a little house party in the neighborhood.
 But you’ve heard the sad songs too, on other nights.”

 “‘Tis my business to know when someone’s on the other side of a wall.
-I’ve forty years of practice after all.
-I sensed your spirit here, yes ... on other nights.”
+I’ve forty-odd years of practice after all, hearing what people say and don’t say.”

 “A priest?”